Gidoren/cloud-canviz/WorkingPrototypeKnownProblemsReport.md

 The location of the fault is in the contact component.
 Fixing the bug would require additional research on how HTML handles email forms.

 # 4
-When liking/unliking an art piece, and then switch to a different web page, and go back to the home page, the likes take time to register
+When liking and unliking art, and switch to a different page on the web application, the previous old state is remembered, and doesn't change to the new state when you go back to the original page.
+However, the changes were made in the backend, it just requires a refresh for the state of the gallery to update.

+The location of the fault is in in the backend, in the Art.js model.
+Fixing the bug would require additional research to see how we can refresh the component to have the new updated states instead of the old one.